Singleton Park: History

+Gardens

+Singleton Park has several formal gardens in addition to the Botanical Garden, there is an Italianate Garden and ornamental garden.

+Botanical Gardens

+Originally called the Educational Gardens the botanical gardens were opened on 25th May 1926 housing a collection of economic plants and British flora.
+During the second world war part of the gardens were used for growing vegetables as part of the Dig for Victory campaign.

+The original wooden glasshouses were replaced in 1987 as they had become unsafe, and replaced by aluminium structures.
+Ty Blodau (Flower House) is a purpose-built education and visitors center opened in 2006, funded by the Friends of the City of Swansea Botanical Complex.

+A Wildflower/Wellbeing Garden was created as an extension to the botanical gardens in 2017, creating a little slice of wild among the more formal settings of the traditional garden.

-The Friends of the City of Swansea Botanical Complex have commissioned the creation of a bi-lingual commemorative panel to celebrate the Centenary of Singleton Park being in public ownership.
+The Friends of the City of Swansea Botanical Complex commissioned the creation of a bi-lingual commemorative panel to celebrate the Centenary of Singleton Park being in public ownership.
 The panel will be displayed in the Botanical Gardens.
 This panel was unveiled by descendants of the Vivian family on Sunday 4 August 2019.
 In 2022 the park, including the former gardens of Sketty Hall, was listed at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-Amenities

-Located in the grounds of Singleton Park are: